-- Complete all relevant documents and records for each child or young person within the given time frames and all other paperwork relevant to the role in line with organisational policies and procedures
+- Ensure the completion of all relevant documents and records for each child or young person, and Carer Household within the given time frames and all other paperwork relevant to the role in line with organisational policies and procedures

-- Maintain regular, effective and meaningful contact with children, young people and carers
+- Promote the maintenance of regular, effective and meaningful contact between Permanency Support Workers, and children, young people and carers

-- Ensure that case plans are regularly reviewed and facilitate the attendance of all key stakeholders at relevant meetings including case conferences and reviews
+- Ensure that CYP and Carer records are regularly reviewed and the attendance of all key stakeholders at relevant meetings are included

 - Participate in an on call rotational roster